pedrotgn/pyactor/doc/tutorial.rst

 method :meth:`pong`.
 This second will receive the result of the execution of the :meth:`say_something` method.

+As you can see, :meth:`set_echo` is listed in a new list of the :class:`Bot` class.
+The `_ref` list is for methods that contain references to actors (Proxies) in its parameters or return variable.
+This is absolutely necessary to do for every method with this characteristic for the library to work properly, specially with remote models.
+This is more deeply explained in the :ref:`sample7` section of this tutorial.

 In order to add a callback, the sync call must be defined as a Future.
 We do this by adding the parameter `future=True` to the call.
 This will make the query return a :class:`~.Future` instance instead of the result.
 That means that the